 Other terms used to describe elements involved in secondary traumatic stress include, compassion fatigue, burnout and vicarious trauma, but they are not all interchangeable.

-Compassion fatigue is is the result of hearing, seeing, or sympathizing the first hand trauma experiences of another.
+Compassion fatigue is the result of hearing, seeing, or sympathizing the first-hand trauma experiences of another.
 Symptoms of compassion fatigue often mimic those of PTSD.

 Those experiencing compassion fatigue may encounter changes in memory and perception, alterations in their sense of self-efficacy, a deletion of personal resources and disruptions in their perceptions of safety, trust and independence.
 They may also appear indifferent to the troubles of others.